just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Map-Tour-With-TinyDB.rst

            We will allow users to click on the map to add new destinations to the map tour.
           </li>
     <li><b>Data Persistence.</b> We will incorporate  <i>TinyDB</i>, App Inventor's <span class="hover vocab yui-wk-div" data-id="database">database</span> component, which
             will enable the app to save new destinations for the user.
-New locations that are added to the destinations list will be saved to the <span class="hover vocab yui-wk-div" data-id="database">database</span> and re-loaded into the app when it starts up again.
+Locations that are added to the destinations list will be saved to the <span class="hover vocab yui-wk-div" data-id="database">database</span> and re-loaded into the app when it starts up again.
           </li>
     </ol>